Last Updated on August 9, 2022

-A trip to the UAE is not complete unless you join a desert safari with dune bashing – the Arab equivalent of sand duning, which means driving at high speeds on very bumpy sand dunes. and, of course, enjoy some amazing sandboarding on one of the countless sand red dunes in the region for a quintessential Dubai experience.
+A trip to the UAE is not complete unless you join a desert safari with dune bashing – the Arab equivalent of dune riding, which means driving at high speeds on very bumpy sand dunes.

 What is Dune Bashing?

 Dune bashing is a thrilling activity conducted with off-road vehicles recklessly driving through sand dunes of the Dubai desert.
 In other parts of the world, it is sometimes referred to as sand duning.

 4×4 off-road SUV cars like Nissan Patrol, Toyota Sequioa, Wrangler Jeeps and Land Rovers are used for sand duning in so-called “dune bashing safaris”.
 It’s hard to explain the thrill of dune bashing to those that have never experienced it, but it’s an incredibly fun experience – somewhat similar to a roller coaster ride.